 After giving my dates and the hotel I wanted, the agent quoted me the 145k points price and asked for an American Express card.
 Remember AXON rates are for American Express cardholders.

 AXON, GLON, and normal one-night awards are capacity controlled.
 But I had already checked hilton.com and seen there was availability on the nights we wanted.

 I booked the award, and I was told I have until 3 PM on the day of check in to cancel and get my points back.

 How you can get access to both AXON and GLON rates

 Get the Hilton HHonors American Express.
-That linked offer gives 50,000 Hilton points after $750 in purchases within 3 months.
+Its offer gives 50,000 Hilton points after $750 in purchases within 3 months (this offer has expired, click here for the top current credit card sign up bonuses.)
 As an American Express cardholder, you’d get access to AXON rates.
 The card also instantly confers Hilton silver status, which means you can get access to GLON rates as an elite cardholder.

 Of course, 50,000 points are worth maybe $200, so it’s not a great card to get.

 A better way to access these rates might be to hold a different American Express card to get AXON rates and go to this page to get free Gold Status and access to GLON rates.
 That page is targeted to Visa Infinite cardholders.